slackhq/slack-api-docs/methods/groups.history.md

-This method returns a portion of messages/events from the specified private group.
+This method returns a portion of messages/events from the specified private channel.
-To read the entire history for a group, call the method with no `latest` or `oldest` arguments, and then continue paging using the instructions below.
+To read the entire history for a private channel, call the method with no `latest` or `oldest` arguments, and then continue paging using the instructions below.